nadi-stuti/gyan-pravah/docs/guide/14-mobile-experience.md

 ## 📱 Mobile-First Overview

+**Note:** As of v2.3, the mobile experience has been simplified to focus on reliable, straightforward interactions.
+Complex swipe gestures and wrapper components have been removed in favor of clear, touch-optimized buttons and simple animations.

-The Gyan Pravah application is designed with a mobile-first approach, ensuring optimal performance, usability, and accessibility on mobile devices.
-Every aspect of the application is optimized for touch interactions, small screens, and mobile-specific constraints.
+The Gyan Pravah application is designed with a mobile-first approach, ensuring optimal performance, usability, and accessibility on mobile devices through simple, reliable patterns.

 ## 🎯 Mobile Design Principles